Gündoğan, Oğuzeli: Crusader era

 In 1097, during the First Crusade, Baldwin I took the fortresses of Ravendel and Turbessel, which he left as fiefs to the Armenian companions who had guided him.
 He then was called to Edessa by the Armenian Thoros who was threatened by the Seljuks.
 Baldwin responded to that call and had himself adopted as successor to Thoros, in which he became Count of Edessa in 1098.

 In 1100, when Godfrey of Bouillon died, Baldwin entrusted the county of Edessa to his cousin Baldwin II, then Joscelin I joined him there in 1101, and was entrusted with the county of Edessa.
 In late September 1108, near Turbessel, Tancred, with 1,500 Frankish knights and infantry, and 600 Turkish horsemen sent by Fakhr al-Mulk Ridwan confronted Baldwin II and the 2,000 men of Jawali Saqawa, atabeg of Mosul.
-Tancred and Ridwan routed Jawali's men who took refuge in Turbessel.
+A battle erupted and Tancred and Ridwan routed Jawali's men who took refuge in Turbessel.
 Later on, Tancred who had initially refused to abandon Turbessel to Baldwin II, decided at the assembly in Château Pèlerin in April 1109, to give up Turbessel in return for his restoration to his old domains in the Kingdom of Jerusalem.

 From 1110, Mawdud, atabeg of Mosul, resumed the offensive against the Franks and attacked the county of Edessa.
 Mawdûd successively besieged Edessa then Turbessel, but had to lift the siege each time, as Joscelin I succeeded in attacking the rearguard of the Turkish army.
 In July 1111, Mawdud launched a new invasion against the county and laid siege to Turbessel.
 While Mawdud was besieging Turbessel, Sultan, the Munquidite emir (or ruler) of Shaizar, sent envoys to him, seeking his assistance against Tancred.
 Mawdud lifted the siege of Turbessel and moved to help Shaizar.